Texture Memory-Augmented Deep Patch-Based Image Inpainting: Related Work

 \textbf{Patch-Based Image Inpainting.} The seminal work PatchMatch~\cite{barnes2009patchmatch} and its successful variants~\cite{he2012statistics,yang2017high,lotan2016needle} have been widely used in image editing and inpainting.
 These optimization-based methods regard image inpainting as finding the optimal patches for each masked location with manually designed constraints.
 These methods have shown to be robust to the variance of textures and input resolution.
 However, the optimization process is expensive.
 In addition, these methods are inherently limited by the ability of generating novel contents and they tend to fail to preserve a reasonable global structure when the missing region is large.
 Yang \etal~\cite{yang2017high} adopt a deep model to reconstruct the coarse content and apply VGG network~\cite{simonyan2014very} to compute a perceptual loss as an extra constraint in the patch matching paradigm.
 Nevertheless, their method requires expensive multi-scale patch synthesis based on optimization \wrt the content and texture constraints.
 In addition, the learning of coarse generation and texture synthesis cannot be trained end-to-end.

-\textbf{Deep Image Inpainting.} Existing deep inpainting methods fall into two categories, single-stage and two-stage approaches.
-Single-stage approaches~\cite{iizuka2017globally,liu2018image,zeng2019learning,hong2019deep} adopt an encoder-decoder network with multiple losses to recover the corrupted region directly.
+\textbf{Deep Image Inpainting.} Existing deep inpainting methods fall into two categories, single-stage and multi-stage approaches.
+Single-stage approaches~\cite{iizuka2017globally,liu2018image,zeng2019learning,hong2019deep,wang2021dynamic,li2020recurrent} adopt an encoder-decoder network with multiple losses to recover the corrupted region directly.
 The networks are trained to jointly capture the structure and texture information in a single pass.
-As for two-stage approaches, existing models can be further divided into two streams.
-Methods from the first category~\cite{yu2018free,yu2018generative} adopt a coarse-to-fine framework where synthesis is gradually refined.
-Approaches in the second category reconstruct structural information in the first stage as a prior to guide the second stage for synthesizing detailed textures~\cite{nazeri2019edgeconnect,xiong2019foreground,ren2019structureflow}.
+As for multi-stage approaches, existing models can be further divided into two subcategories.
+Methods from the first category~\cite{yu2018free,yu2018generative,zhu2021image,zeng2020high} adopt a coarse-to-fine framework where synthesis is gradually refined.
+Approaches in the second category reconstruct structural information in the first stage as a prior to guide the following stages for synthesizing detailed textures~\cite{nazeri2019edgeconnect,xiong2019foreground,ren2019structureflow,liao2020guidance}.

 Although the aforementioned methods are capable of generating better global structures compared with the traditional optimization-based methods, the generated textures are still unsatisfactory for two reasons.
 First, they require the model to synthesize detailed textures on the entire image.
 The requirement inevitably adds difficulty in training a high-resolution GAN.
 Second, these methods typically encounter difficulty in generating complex textures for in-the-wild images since such textures of the target image may not be seen during training.
 To address these problems, we synthesize textures at patch level and leverage the texture memory constructed from unmasked regions.